YudiArr/binajasa.id-sales-dashboard-2023/README.md

 6. **Seasonal Trends**: The orders by month graph shows fluctuations with peaks suggesting seasonal trends or promotional impacts.

+7. **Days Trends**: Saturday have most order rather than other days

 This dashboard highlights strategic insights, particularly in digital marketing effectiveness and the potential for further geographic expansion.